Speck Alto Adige: Nutrition information

-Speck as key element of the South Tyrolean snack

-In South Tyrol, speck was traditionally a farmers’ fare, a source of energy during their work in the fields.
-Over time, it became one of the main courses in banquets for festivities and welcoming ceremonies.
-The latter function has reached our modern times, when speck, together with bread and wine, is served as the typical South Tyrolean "snack", offered as a sign of hospitality.

-"Marende" is the local name of the snack ("Brettljause" in German).
-The snack consists of a wooden cutting board loaded with speck, sausages, local cheeses and pickled cucumbers, served together with farmers’ bread and wine.
-For the "Marende", the speck is served in a single piece about 3 cm wide and then cut into smaller pieces.

-Events linked to Speck Alto Adige PGI
+Events linked to Speck Alto Adige

-The most famous event linked to Speck Alto Adige PGI is the Südtiroler Speckfest, namely the traditional speck festival held each year in fall in St. Magdalena, Villnöß/Funes, at the base of the Dolomites mountain range.
+The most famous event linked to Speck Alto Adige is the Südtiroler Speckfest, namely the traditional speck festival held each year in fall in St. Magdalena, Villnöß/Funes, at the base of the Dolomites mountain range.
 The Südtiroler Speckfest, in 2010 at its 8th edition, is an event organized together by the Villnöß tourism association, the Südtiroler Speck Consortium quality consortium and the EOS – South Tyrol Export Organization of the Chamber of Commerce of Bolzano.
 Each year, at the festival, Hans Mantinger "Gletscherhons", a master in the art of slicing speck, presents his surprise creations.